 The Challenging Behaviour Foundation formed the Challenging Behaviour - National Strategy Group to break down the barriers to enable children and adults to get the right support to have a good life.

-Members of the Challenging Behaviour-National Strategy Group (CB-NSG) have worked together to develop a Challenging Behaviour Charter which sets out the rights of the people with learning disability and the action that needs to be taken.
+Members of the Challenging Behaviour-National Strategy Group (CB-NSG) have worked together to develop a Challenging Behaviour Charter which sets out the rights of people with a learning disability and the action that needs to be taken.

 Challenging behaviour is often perceived as a ‘problem’ or ‘illness’ to be ‘treated’, ‘cured’ or ‘stopped’.
 The problem is seen as being part of the child or adult rather than focussing on what needs to change around the individual, such as their environment or how people support them.
 This is unhelpful and potentially damaging for these individuals.